 1964 UK Vox precision in sound catalogue.
 Features a number of British-built solid bodies and Italian (Crucianelli) semi-acoustics

 1965 Vox King of the Beat US catalogue.
-This early catalogue features British-built solid bodies and Italian (Crucianelli) semi-acoustics.
+This early catalog features British-built solid bodies and Italian (Crucianelli) semi-acoustics.

 1967 Vox guitar and bass catalogue.
-This was the last Vox guitar catalogue produced by JMI, and features Brian Jones of the Rolling Stones on the cover.
+This was the last Vox guitar catalog produced by JMI, and features Brian Jones of the Rolling Stones on the cover.

 Guitars: New Escort, Mark VI, Mark XII, Phantom 6, Phantom 12, Lynx, Super Lynx, Spitfire XII, Spitfire VI, Mando Guitar Basses: Mark IV Bass, Phantom Bass, Cougar Bass, Wyman Bass Acoustics: Folk 12 Electric, Carmen, Lolita, Irene, Pepita, Rosita, Corena, Country & Western, Folk 12 Acoustic